carloacu/onsem/README.md

 #Start the STT (Speech To Text)
 -------------------------------

+The following command lines should be run from this repository root folder.

 To have the "micro" button working in the gui, you need to start the Speech To Text either in french or in english but not in both languages at the same time.

-The following command lines should be run from the repository root folder.

 ### Before to start any Speech to text, install vosk